hiddenbyte/hiddenbyte.github.io/content/docs/cv.md

 Software Engineer.
 From October 2010 to February 2012.

-I have contributed with new features and fixes to an agap2 product, a human-resources management sofware.
+As a Software Developer, I contributed with new features and fixes to an agap2 product, a human-resources management sofware.
 As a consultant on behalf of agap2, I was part of an EAI development team at one of the main Portuguese telco companies.

 **Technologies:** .NET 4.0, C#, ASP .NET MVC, SQL Server, *standard Web technologies*, TIBCO BW, TIBCO RV and SOAP Webservices.